-However, in the main, we sell bulk quantities to businesses at wholesale prices.
+However, mainly, we sell bulk quantities to businesses at wholesale prices.

 Can I pick up goods?

-Yes, it is best to call ahead to place your order.
-You can pick up from Brisbane, Melbourne, Sydney, or Perth during opening hours
+Yes, please call at least 24 hours in advance to place your order.
+You can pick up from warehouses during opening hours.

 Are your products dangerous goods approved?